Is Atlanta a Good Place To Visit? Here Are The Top 35+ Reasons

 - Plan your trip around the Atlanta Film Festival, the Atlanta Jewish Film Festival and the BronzeLens Film Festival.

 - Keep your eyes open because all this filming in our city means that, on just about any day, there are celebrities in town, and this has given rise to that popular sport, celebrity sightings.
 Check here for the best Atlanta spots for seeing celebrities.

 There are legendary restaurants around every corner, featuring everything from naked dogs walkin’ to Korean barbecue, steak, dim sum and, natch, fried chicken.

 - Got a hankerin’ for Southern eats or soul food?
-Chow down in Atlanta restaurant.
+Find out what food Atlanta is known for, then chow down in Atlanta restaurants.

-- Feel at home in a great sports bar?
-Try one of these.
+- Feel at home with a local brew?
+Try one of these local breweries.

-- Top-rated restaurants on your bucket list?
+- Top-rated cuisine on your bucket list?
 Look no further than right here.

-- Ethnic food your thing?
+- International food your thing?
 Visit Atlanta’s Buford Highway.

 - Love the creations of celebrity chefs?
 Soup’s on at these Atlanta restaurants.

 - Gotta have some barbecue?
 Pull up a chair at these BBQ joints.